If you’re looking for an energy efficient toaster, you might not need to look any farther than your own kitchen counter.

 My advice to you in finding an energy efficient toaster is to look for a quality toaster with minimal bells and whistles.
 If you have bad toaster karma, as I do (two broken toasters in the last six months), you are better off looking for a very reliable toaster rather than the one that uses the least energy.
 Buying a new toaster every six months probably uses more energy (in manufacture of the new toaster, disposal of the old one, and transportation costs) than the toaster uses making toast over its useful life.

-Find a simple, dependable toaster - preferably one with a longer warranty period, or one that gets consistently high customer reviews - and you'll save more money and energy, in the long run, than by looking for the most energy efficient toaster you can find.
+Find a simple, dependable toaster, preferably one with a longer warranty period, or one that gets consistently high customer reviews, and you’ll save more money and energy, in the long run, than by looking for the most energy efficient toaster you can find.

 Some things to be careful about when shopping for a toaster:

-- Extra long slots for home-baked or country-style bread can waste energy - the element is on for the entire length of the slot, even if the slices you are toasting are standard commercial loaf size.
+- Extra long slots for home-baked or country-style bread can waste energy – the element is on for the entire length of the slot, even if the slices you are toasting are standard commercial loaf size.
+And beware – some of these extra long slots are also extra shallow, so regular bred may not go all the way down.

 - Four-slot toasters that don’t let you turn on only two slots at a time waste energy – if you need a four-slot toaster, look for one that lets you turn on only two slots at a time.